-I’ve come quite late to bottarga.
-But this is the most incredible ingredient.
+I’ve come quite late to bottarga but this is the most incredible ingredient.
 How to describe it?
-It is compressed fish roe from tuna or grey mullet, which sounds kind of yucky but in reality is instant umami flavour.
-Grey mullet is more expensive.
+It is compressed cured smoked fish roe from tuna or grey mullet, which sounds kind of yucky but in reality is instant umami flavour.
+Grey mullet is the most expensive.
 I bought it for the first time in Istanbul, encased in beeswax, where it was cheap.
 In the UK it’s pricey.
 Here is a list of places you can buy it:

 - The Fish Society: 90g is £15.50p plus postage £10